matiasleidemer/released-today-archived/README.md

 ## Tests

 ReleasedToday uses RSpec and Rubocop for tests.
-You can run the full test suite with:
+You can run the full test suite with the default rake task:

 ```
-bundle exec rspec
+docker-compose run --rm app ./bin/rake
 ```